Public-Health-Scotland/end-of-life-pub/sop/r-project-structure.md

 ### reference-files/
 The files in this folder are used by the `code/04_create-excel-tables.R` script to produce the final publication excel tables.

-* **figures-template.xlsm** - Contains a tab for each figure in the publication report and a tab containing the data used to produce each.
+* **figures-template.xlsx** - Contains a tab for each figure in the publication report and a tab containing the data used to produce each.
-* **qom-template.xlsm** - Contains trend data tables and charts for various breakdowns of the data.
+* **qom-template.xlsx** - Contains trend data tables and charts for various breakdowns of the data.

 ### data/
 This folder is not tracked by git, however it can be found in the master copy of this repository on the network containing an archive of all data outputs as follows: